pingcap/docs/partitioned-table.md

 You can see that the inserted record `(NULL, 'mothra')` falls into the same partition as `(0, 'gigan')`.

-> **Attention**
+> **Note:**
-> The processing of NULL by Hash partition here is the same as [Document description of MySQL](https://dev.mysql.com/doc/refman/8.0/en/partitioning-handling-nulls.html), but it is not consistent with the actual behavior of MySQL.
-In other words, MySQL's documentation is not consistent with its implementation.
+> `NULL` values by Hash partitions in TiDB are handled in the same way as described in [How MySQL Partitioning Handles NULL](https://dev.mysql.com/doc/refman/8.0/en/partitioning-handling-nulls.html), which, however, is not consistent with the actual behavior of MySQL.
+In other words, MySQL's implementation in this case is not consistent with its documentation.
 >
-> The final behavior of TiDB is subject to the description in this document.
+> In this case, the actual behavior of TiDB is in line with the description of this document.

 ## Partition management